To the Rescue: Restoration franchises enjoy steady growth

 PDN even made it to national television itself in New Orleans, appearing on the Dr. Phil Show and the DIY Network's "DIY to the Rescue" program soon after Katrina.
 Collaborating with Dr. Phil and the DIY network, PDN and its parent company donated time and resources to rebuild a 78-year-old New Orleans woman's ruined house from the ground up in just 11 days.

 PDN, an offshoot of Florida-based Paul Davis Restoration Inc. (PDRI), was formed in January 2005, only seven months before Katrina struck.
-PDRI, founded in 1966 and franchising since 1971, has 230 units and is a pioneer in the emergency mitigation and restoration industry.
+PDRI, founded in 1966 and franchising since 1971, has 230 units and is a pioneer in the emergency mitigation and insurance restoration industry.

 PDN operates as a separate division, focusing on large losses and commercial business nationally (in contrast to the individual franchisees who operate within a territory and generally work on smaller jobs).
 After Katrina, PDN also became a franchisee: when the Paul Davis Restoration franchisee in New Orleans was flooded out, PDN bought the franchise and still operates it today.